gotcex/QFII/README.md

   1).Crossing board order management system (OMS) 2).Crossing board execution management system (EMS) 3).Trading book and position management
-  4).Support FIX (FIXFPML), STEP, Binary, FAST protocol.
-Smart routing between major Chinese stock markets and US markets 5).Intergration capabilities with Bloomberg, Instinet, Tradeweb and so on 6).Integration with OTC market, fund market
+  4).Support FIX (FIXFPML), STEP, Binary and FAST protocols. provide smart routing between major Chinese stock markets and global markets
+  5).Intergration with Bloomberg, Instinet, Tradeweb and so on 6).Integration with OTC market, fund market and so on
 2. Middle Office
   1).General middle office router
   2).Trade allocation and confirmation by using Zero Knowledge Proof technology